Randox contract details to be released after Commons motion passes

 Lib Dem Alistair Carmichael hit back at told Ms Keegan: “I wonder if the search by these ministers extends to the shredding room.”

+Ms Keegan added: “We will review what information we hold in scope and we will define the scope ... and we’ll come back to parliament and we’ll deposit them here in the libraries of the House.
+We will commit to do that.”

-Commons Speaker Sir Lindsay Hoyle said: “I would expect that the government meetings that take place with people around would always be minuted.
+Warning that missing minutes would have to be found, Speaker Sir Lindsay Hoyle said: “I would expect that the government meetings that take place with people around would always be minuted.
 If not, I think it opens up another question – and I don’t want that question to be opened up.”

-Dave Penman, general secretary of the FDA trade union for civil servants, said the admission “raises serious questions about whether officials were present and whether a note was actually taken – those are matters of fact which should be clarified urgently”.
+Dave Penman, general secretary of the FDA trade union for civil servants, told Sky News that the admission “raises serious questions about whether officials were present and whether a note was actually taken – those are matters of fact which should be clarified urgently”.

-Randox said it would “co-operate fully” after Labour’s motion attempting to force the government to release minutes of meetings between ministers, officials and the firm was approved unopposed.
+Randox said it would “co-operate fully” after Labour’s motion to force the government to release minutes of meetings between ministers and the firm – and all communications over contracts – was approved unopposed.

 A company spokesman said: “Public disclosure will demonstrate the efficiency and value for money provided by Randox through contacts awarded in full compliance with government regulations at a time of national crisis.”

-The company said lobbying played no role in the awarding of contracts.
+Randox said lobbying played no role in the awarding of contracts.
 “The company has 40 years’ experience in testing and diagnostics.
-It is proud of its performance and delivery under the contracts awarded to it on merit by the government.”
+It is proud of its performance and delivery under the contracts awarded to it on merit by the government,” said a spokesman.

 Join our new commenting forum